-Well, in a way neither wins.
-Anxious avoidant attachments indeed tend to be less satisfactory to both partners.
-But in the general less than stellar satisfaction, it’s the anxious who loses the most.
+Anxious-avoidant relationships indeed tend to be less satisfactory to both partners.
+But in the bleakness of the overall relationship, it’s the anxious who loses the most.

-Indeed after every fight it’s the anxious that has to make concessions to the avoidant to reconcile and re-establish a minimum of intimacy.
+Indeed, after every fight, it’s the anxious that has to make concessions to the avoidant to reconcile and re-establish a minimum of intimacy.

-Anxious Avoidant Attachment Examples
+Anxious-Avoidant Attachment Examples

-Wouldn’t it be cool to have a few examples of Anxious Avoidant relationships in real life?
+Wouldn’t it be cool to have a few examples of Anxious, Avoidant relationships in real life?

 Well, I’m glad you asked.

 Here I break down three famous movies with my own annotation so you can see exactly what we’re talking about (I just love great real-life examples to make everything clear :).

 #1.
 Five Easy Pieces

 He is the avoidant type, and she is the anxious type.

 As we’ve said, the anxious-avoidant attachment is more typical with him as the avoidant, but there are plenty of relationships where the roles invert (will put the video example back up as soon as I can).